reutenauer/polyglossia/README.md

 If you run into a bug, or suspect you do, or you have a request or comment, please use the GitHub issue tracker: http://github.com/reutenauer/polyglossia/issues

-This is more efficient than contacting the maintainer by email as it allows me to track the issues and follow progress.
+This is more efficient than contacting the maintainer by email as it allows us to track the issues and follow progress.